-The Secret to Doing Well in PHY130
+The Fast-Track To Failure: a.k.a The Secret to Doing Well in PHY130

-The basic trap that many people fall into due to various reasons, including former training and the way people are usually tested, is the big bear trap of thinking that knowing the material is equivalent to solving standard problems.
-This usually comes with the associated belief that in order to solve a problem one must find and memorize the formula to do so.
+The basic trap many people fall into because of various reasons, including former training and the way people are usually tested, is the big bear trap of thinking that knowing the material is equivalent to solving standard problems, with the associated belief that in order to solve a problem one must find and memorize the formula to do so.

 This doesn't work.
 This has never worked for anyone...ever.
 The first thing you must do is visualize the situation, make a sketch of what is going on or what may happen, decide the basic principles that govern the situation, and set up some basic relationships.
 Once you have a good idea of what's happening and what to do, start thinking about equations!
-Equations...not formulas, because equations are mathematical descriptions of a physical relationship.
+Equations...not formulas, because equations are mathematical descriptions of a relationship.
 Finally, at the end, there will be some formulas you need, you'll find them and finish solving the problem.